fusepoolP3/p3-batchrefine/refine-ami/README.md

                         that were created
   ```

 ### Example of usage:

-  To start two m3.medium instances with a maximum prices of 0.04:
+  To start two _m3.medium_ instances with a maximum price of 0.04:

   ```sh
   bin/ec2-cluster launch myname -i 2 --spot-price 0.04